-Below are some illustrative examples of issues when health and safety representatives should be consulted:
+Some illustrative examples of issues where safety representatives should be consulted:

-Changes to shift patterns - poorly planned shift patterns can impact negatively on the safety of staff and patients.
+Changes to shift patterns - poorly planned shift patterns can impact negatively on staff and patients.
 Safety representatives can work with employers to ensure that optimum shift patterns are put in place employers for safety and health and compliance with the working time regulations.

 Changes to staffing levels or skill mixes - changes to staffing levels or skill mixes can have a detrimental effect on staff as well as patients.
-Working under excessive demands and pressure can lead to stress, whilst being pressured to work beyond your competencies and skills can also be stressful.
-Health and safety representatives should be consulted on any changes to staffing which have the potential to lead to stress and ill health in the workforce.
+Working under excessive demands and pressure can lead to stress, whilst being pressurised to work beyond your competencies and skills can also be stressful.
+Safety representatives should be consulted on any changes to staffing which have the potential to lead to stress and ill health in the workforce

-Introduction of new technology - health and safety representatives can voice the views or concerns of the workforce in relation to the introduction of new technology, eg lone worker alarms, laptops/tablets in the community or sharps safety devices.
+Introduction of new technology - safety representatives can voice the views or concerns of the workforce in relation to the introduction of new technology e.g. lone worker alarms, laptops/tablets in the community or sharps safety devices.
 Getting the views of employees through their safety representatives may help employers avoid costly mistakes in procurement.

-Refurbishment of a unit or changes to the physical environment - again, getting the views of employees through health and safety representatives may help employers avoid costly mistakes in environmental design or developing an environment which presents risks to health, safety and wellbeing.
+Refurbishment of a unit or changes to the physical environment - again, getting the views of employees through safety representatives may help employers avoid costly mistakes in environmental design or developing an environment which presents risks to health, safety and wellbeing.
 Those working in the environment day in and day out are best placed to give views on planned changes to the environment.

-Competent persons - health and safety representatives should be consulted by the employer on the arrangements for appointing competent persons such as health and safety managers; moving and handling advisors and occupational health services.
-In practical terms, this could mean consultation on service level agreements, job specification, interview questions and even being on the interviewing panel for the post.
-Health and safety training and information - health and safety representatives should be consulted on the planning and development of health and safety training and health and safety-related information.
+Competent persons - safety representatives should be consulted by the employer on the arrangements for appointing competent persons such as health and safety managers; moving and handling advisors and occupational health services.
+In practical terms this could mean consultation on service level agreements, job specification, interview questions and even being on the interviewing panel for the post.

+Health and safety training and information - safety representatives should be consulted on the planning and development of health and safety training and health and safety related information.